How to know if you need a bespoke software solution

-Redundant practises and business growth
+Redundant practices and business growth

-- Documentation workflow: Whatever type of documentation your business requires, and the steps it uses to process the documents, can be integrated using bespoke software.
+Documentation workflow: Whatever type of documentation your business requires and the steps it uses to process the documents can be integrated using bespoke software.

-- Online marketing: Custom software can be configured to add site visitors automatically to your email subscription list when they respond to a CTA, such as downloading an eBook.
+Online marketing: Custom software can be configured to add site visitors automatically to your email subscription list when they respond to a CTA, such as downloading an eBook.
 It can also be set up to post your published articles automatically to every one of your social media accounts.

 How to get bespoke software

-- Reputation – Ask for and follow up with current references.
+2. Reputation – Ask for and follow up with current references.
 Check their site for awards or notable accomplishments, and read their customer’s feedback.

 Aside from experience, reputation and portfolio samples, you’ll obviously consider the price point.
-Don’t let that steer you in the wrong direction though.
+Don’t let that steer you in the wrong direction, though.
 Cheaper isn’t always better, but paying more doesn’t always mean higher quality results either.
-Local, nearshore and offshore outsourcing prices can vary considerably for the same services, in the same way that cost of living can vary wildly between regions.
+Local, nearshore and offshore outsourcing prices can vary considerably for the same services, in the same way that the cost of living can vary wildly between regions.
 So, consider the location of the developer when comparing costs.

 If you own a startup, you may find that off-the-shelf software programs suit your needs just fine.
 As your business grows, however, your pre-packaged software will present you with challenges that will eventually prevent your business from evolving.
 Rather than dealing with the hassle of wasting resources down the road, consider switching to custom software before you even begin to experience growing pains.
-The bespoke software will evolve with your business, instead of working against it.
+The bespoke software will evolve with your business instead of working against it.

 If you need a partner in software development, we're here to help you.